 The Programs of Studies at Frederick University are based on the European Credit Transfer and Accumulation System (ECTS).
 At least 240 ECTS must be completed for the award of the BSc, BEd and BA degrees.
 Each student can enroll for 60 ECTS hours per academic year.
 A part-time student is one who enrolls for up to 19 ECTS hours in a semester.
 International students must study on a full-time basis as per the regulations of the Cyprus government.

-Frederick University currently runs one Doctoral program in the School of Engineering.
 Applicants can apply to the program only following a relevant call.